Bootstrapping a new Shiny app or migrating a pre-existing Shiny application

 Selecting the version of R to use

-The determines which version of R is used for your code in Heroku.
+The Dockerfile determines which version of R is used for your code in Heroku.

 FROM hmdc/heroku-docker-r:3.6.1-shiny